 - Pregnancy must be treated as any other medical condition.
 Insurance plans that exclude pregnancy coverage or severely limit it will not be accepted.

-- The insurance plan must cover both inpatient and outpatient mental health treatment and must cover treatment for substance abuse (both alcohol and drug abuse.)
-This coverage must be comparable to the coverage provided by the ISHI Plan.
-The ISHI plan covers 100% of in-network charges for inpatient mental health treatment after a $150 co-pay per admission, and covers outpatient mental health treatment with a co-pay of $20 per visit (in network) or 80% of the recognized charge (not in network).
+- The insurance plan must cover both inpatient and outpatient mental health treatment and must cover treatment for substance abuse (both alcohol and drug abuse).
+This coverage must be comparable to the coverage provided by the International Student/Scholar Health Insurance Plan which covers 100% of in-network charges for inpatient mental health treatment after a $150 co-pay per admission, and covers outpatient mental health treatment with a co-pay of $20 per visit (in network) or 80% of the recognized charge (not in network).

 - The insurance plan must cover treatment for self-inflicted injuries and services related to suicide.